How To Trick The Brain Into Working Out

 Let's admit it, workouts are tough; especially if you are new to it.
 If it is your first day at the gym, you are more likely to reduce the frequency some days after.
-We understand it is hard to motivate yourself and push towards those equipments and weights.
+We understand it is hard to motivate yourself and push towards those equipment and weights.
 But, there is one equipment that belongs to you and is completely free of cost.
 And it is none other than your brain!
 If you can convince your brain to work out, your body will follow the same.
 There are some ways to trick your mind to take workout positively as-

 1. Think About Finishing In Small Increments

 It’s easy to become daunted by an insanely intense workout day.
 Whether you’re planning to run 20 miles or do 200 crunches, that pit of dread is likely to start brewing in your stomach long before you step into the gym.
 Make a monster workout more digestible by mentally breaking it down into smaller chunks.
-I’ll often focus on one thought for each five miles of a long run.
+I’ll often focus on one thought for every five miles of a long run.
 Suddenly, I’ve breezed through a bunch of easy runs instead of surviving one big never-ending one.

 2. Keep your eyes off the clock

 A watched pot never boils, and a watched mile counter never turns.
 Staying fixated on how much further you have to go will only make the time pass more slowly, and will keep you from ever getting “in the zone.”
 If you’re working out on a machine, put your towel over the digital display and see how long you can go without checking it.
 You’ll be pleasantly surprised by how much faster time seems to go.

 3. Talk to yourself